chanilino/wakewom/README.md

 - Copy wakewom.init to /etc/init.d/wakewom
 - Copy wakewom.config to /etc/config/wakewom

-Edit /etc/config/wakewom with your local config.

-After that run:
+## First run

+First check the configuration file has your info and the mac of your devices:

+> /etc/config/wakewom

+Start the service:

-/etc/init.d/wakewom start
+> /etc/init.d/wakewom start

 If you want to install the service, so you have the service running after reboot:

-/etc/init.d/wakewom enable
+> /etc/init.d/wakewom enable

 ## License